muellners/research/src/content/indepth-overview-of-blockchain.md

 #### **Usage of Blockchain in Cryptocurrency**

 The concept of blockchain involves mining blocks by solving complex computational problems.
 These problems involve trying to generate a hash that is identical or close to the target hash.
-Specialized people known as miners are responsible for the mining of such blocks and are responsible for the minting of new cryptocurrency units.
+Specialized groups known as miners are responsible for the mining of such blocks and are responsible for the minting of new cryptocurrency units.
 These miners are rewarded for their efforts with a fixed amount of cryptocurrency.
 Once a currency has been mined, any person can own it by exchanging it with some other form of money ( essentially, the person ‘buys’ the cryptocurrency ).
 The price of buying cryptocurrency may vary based on the amount of currency mined so far, market situations etc. For example, as of Nov.
 2020, there were around 18.5 million bitcoins in circulation.
-Aside from the coins minted via the genesis block (the very first block, which was created by founder Satoshi Nakamoto), every single one of those Bitcoin came into being because of miners.
-In the absence of miners, Bitcoin as a network would still exist and be usable, but there would never be any additional bitcoin.
+Aside from the coins minted via the genesis block (the very first block, which was created by founder Satoshi Nakamoto), every single one of those Bitcoin came into existence because of miners.
+In the absence of miner activity, Bitcoin as a network would still exist and be usable, but there would never be any additional bitcoin.
 There will eventually come a time when Bitcoin mining ends; per the Bitcoin Protocol, the total number of bitcoins will be capped at 21 million.
 However, because the rate of bitcoin "mined" is reduced over time, the final bitcoin won't be circulated until around the year 2140.
 This does not mean that transactions will cease to be verified.
 Miners will continue to verify transactions and will be paid in fees for doing so in order to keep the integrity of Bitcoin's network.

 1. Difficulty Adjustment while mining currency